 Throughout that time, we’ve seen first hand many of the reported benefits in our community of microdosers.
 This has helped deepen our understanding of how and under what circumstances these benefits can be obtained.
 We’ve also learned a lot about some unwanted effects that might occur while microdosing.

 We always highlight that microdosing is not a magic bullet but a tool you can use to accelerate your process of awareness, maximize your healing, and take charge of your own life.
-It’s also important to not that because psychedelics are so-called “non-specific mental amplifiers”, the benefits reported below won’t apply to everyone all the time or with all microdosing substances.
+It’s also important to note that the benefits reported below won’t always apply to everyone all the time or with all microdosing substances.

 Below, we’ve compiled the most commonly reported mental, physical, and spiritual benefits experienced by microdosers.